Azmi1/Platform_Game/README.md

 # Platform_Game
 It's the game I am working on written in python.
 Still work in progress!

+If it's saying that the pygame isn't installed type this in cmd: pip install pygame if that doesn't work type this in cmd: py -3.7 -m pip install pygame

 Note: This is my first real game so I am taking my time.
 And I started proggraming this year so please be understanding if it's taking time.

 ***Planned features:***